globulion/slv/Calculations.md

 providing each of R-n contributions.
 The right panel contains corrected frequency shifts.

-# 2.2 Kirkwood-Onsager-Buckingham-Cho continuum model
+# 2.2 Continuum models of solvatochromism